tarwn/lessthandot-hugo/blogs/content/posts/2008-11-14-troubleshooting-blocking-101-on-sql-serv.md

 For now let's be old fassion and cheap...

 First query the master.dbo.sysprocesses view.
-There is a column named “blocked”.
+There is a column named "blocked".
 If the value is 1 then you have blocking going on.
 So if you wanted to do something really simple you could create a job that runs to check for this and send an email out to you.

 ```sql
 Declare @body varchar(1000)